bricrsa/fabric_resources/readme.md

 ### Understanding Microsoft Fabric Capacity state and history from the Azure Resource Graph

-Write queries in [Azure Resource Graph Explorer](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade) in the Azure Portal
+Write queries in [Azure Resource Graph Explorer](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade) in the Azure Portal.
+Show capacity information in the Azure portal via an Azure Dashboard.

 Or however you want to connect to the Azure Resource Graph.